First, a disclaimer: I love the Harry Potter books and films. I grew up with them. I will read them to my children.

 Fans were obviously upset.
 But as long as we’re revising the books, here are a few more suggestions.

-1. The amount of time they spent in the forrest in book seven
+1. The amount of time they spent in the forest in book seven

-The seventh book had a lot of problems, but none so great as that stupid forrest.
+The seventh book had a lot of problems, but none so great as that stupid forest.
 I, like everyone else who preordered the last Harry Potter book, read the whole thing in a day.
-And yet the time they spent in the forrest doing little except being angsty teenagers felt interminably long.
+And yet the time they spent in the forest doing little except being angsty teenagers felt interminably long.
 Cut out that third of the book, and you have yourself a tight finale.

 Yes, it was a crime that Harry and Hermione didn’t end up together.
 But the bigger problem was that Harry ended up with Ginny, who, sadly, had little personality.
 Seriously, name a personality trait for Ginny Weasley besides “nice” and “brave.”
 You can’t.

 3. Killing off Hedwig

 Sorry to pick on book seven again, but this killing seemed unnecessary, bordering on animal cruelty.
 I know in the fight against evil, people have to die (not Harry, Hermione or Ron, but, you know, less important people).
 But Hedwig?
 What purpose did her death serve except to mentally prepare the reader for the slaughter to come.
 Dobby’s death was tragic.
 Hedwig’s death was excessive.

 4. Fred and George not noticing Peter Pettigrew sleeping in Ron’s bed every night on the Marauder’s map

 Their first year, Fred and George Wesley stole the Marauder’s Map, which showed everyone’s location in Hogwarts.
 Ron inherited Scabbers, Percy’s old rat, when he went to school.
 Scabbers was really Peter Pettigrew in hiding.
 So, logically, why wouldn’t Fred or George (or Harry, for that matter) have been able to see Pettigrew hanging out in Ron’s room?
-Even if Fred and George didn’t recognize the name Pedigrew as the man Sirius Black supposedly murdered, wouldn’t it still have been odd to have seen a stranger they didn’t know following their brother around all the time?
+Even if Fred and George didn’t recognize the name Pettigrew as the man Sirius Black supposedly murdered, wouldn’t it still have been odd to have seen a stranger they didn’t know following their brother around all the time?

 5. Harry not being able to see the thestrals